beingaturtle/beingaturtle.github.io/docs/task1.md

         You will now be directed to the myBCIT home page with your student name shown in the upper right of the screen

+## Navigate to Course Schedule
-5. Find the “Online Self Service” category on the right side of the myBCIT website
+1. Find the “Online Self Service” category on the right side of the myBCIT website
     <figure markdown = "span">![Online Self Service](./assets/task1/T1_S1.png){ loading=lazy}
    </figure>

-6. In the “Student Self Service” header, **click on “Check Course Schedules”**
+2. In the “Student Self Service” header, **click on “Check Course Schedules”**
     <figure markdown = "span">![Student Self Service](./assets/task1/T1_S2.png){ loading=lazy}
    </figure>

-7. Read “Course Schedule Information”
+3. Read “Course Schedule Information”
     <figure markdown = "span">![Read Course Info](./assets/task1/T1_S3.png){ loading=lazy}
    </figure>

-8. **Click on the “I have read the information above” checkbox to show a checkmark**
+4. **Click on the “I have read the information above” checkbox to show a checkmark**
     <figure markdown = "span">![Checkbox](./assets/task1/T1_S4.png){ loading=lazy}
    </figure>
-9. **Click on the "Continue" Button**
+5. **Click on the "Continue" Button**
     <figure markdown = "span">![Continue](./assets/task1/T1_S5.png){ loading=lazy}
    </figure>